microsoftgraph/microsoft-graph-docs.pt-BR/api-reference/beta/api/message-get.md

 ### <a name="example-5-get-mime-content"></a>Exemplo 5: Obter conteúdo MIME
 #### <a name="request"></a>Solicitação
-O quinto exemplo obtém o conteúdo MIME de uma mensagem na caixa de correio do usuário.
+O quinto exemplo obtém o conteúdo MIME de uma mensagem na caixa de correio do usuário de entrada.

 # <a name="http"></a>[HTTP](#tab/http)